Emergency/Advanced

 Loss of Video Signal

-Loss of video signal can occur if the aircraft flies out of range or behind an object that blocks the signal.
-The best way to regain control of the aircraft is by maintaining visual contact.
-This can be achieved either by the pilot seeing the aircraft or by using a visual observer.
+Video signal loss can occur if the aircraft flies out of range or behind an object that blocks the signal.
+The best way to regain control of the aircraft is to maintain visual contact.
+This can be achieved by the pilot seeing the aircraft or using a visual observer.

 Yawing the aircraft can improve signal reception if the aircraft body is blocking the line of sight between transmitter and receiver antennas.